playframework/playframework/documentation/manual/releases/release25/migration25/Migration25.md

 Previously, a CSRF token could be retrieved from the HTTP request in any action.
 Now you must have either a CSRF filter or a CSRF action for `CRSF.getToken` to work.
 If you're not using a filter, you can use the `CSRFAddToken` action in Scala or `AddCSRFToken` Java annotation to ensure a token is in the session.

-We also fixed a minor bug in this release in which the CSRF token would be empty (throwing an exception in the template helper) if its signature was invalid.
-Now it will be regenerated on the same request.
+Also, a minor bug was fixed in this release in which the CSRF token would be empty (throwing an exception in the template helper) if its signature was invalid.
+Now it will be regenerated on the same request so a token is still available from the template helpers and `CSRF.getToken`.

 For more details, please read the CSRF documentation for [[Java|JavaCsrf]] and [[Scala|ScalaCsrf]].